-3) The replacement of the windows and weatherboards is not approved as proposed.
-Prior to commencement of works a report prepared by a suitably qualified person with heritage expertise, must be submitted to the satisfaction of Council's General Manager and will form part of this Permit once approved.

-4) The report must explore all feasible alternative building materials and make a recommendation, taking into account the heritage significance of the streetscapes and landscapes of the town and the requirements of the Bothwell Heritage Precinct.
+- 3) The replacement of the windows and weatherboards is not approved as proposed.
+Prior to commencement of works to the dwelling a report must be submitted to the satisfaction of Council's General Manager and will form part of this Permit once approved. - 4) The report must explore all feasible alternative building materials and make a recommendation, taking into account the heritage significance of the streetscapes and landscapes of the town and the requirements of the Bothwell Heritage Precinct.